 7. Be Aware of your Environmental Impact

 It’s impossible not to contribute to the pollution issues if staying around Lake Atitlán.
 But you can at least minimize your impact.
 Don’t buy goods packaged in plastic, and if you do, take it with you to somewhere it can be disposed of properly.

 8. Get a Reusable Water Bottle

 It is not safe to drink tap water in Guatemala, but buying large bottles of water and decanting it into a smaller drinking bottle will reduce the amount of plastic waste.
-Better still always have a reusable water bottle with you, there are many eco water filter in Guatemala where you can top up for free!
+Better still always have a reusable water bottle with you, there are many eco water filters in Guatemala where you can top up for free!